dutu/b-tails/guide/install/partitions_tailspersistent.md

 * Wait for the creation to finish

-* The list of features of the Persistent Storage appears.
+* Wait for the list of features of the Persistent Storage to appear.
   Each feature corresponds to a set of files or settings that can be saved in the Persistent Storage.

-  At minimum, turn on the following features:
+* Turn on the following features, at minimum:
-    * Personal Data
+  - [x] Persistent Folder
+  - [x] Welcome Screen
+  - [x] Electrum Bitcoin Wallet
+  - [x] Additional Software
+  - [x] Dotfiles
-    * You can turn on more features later on according to your needs
+    > You can turn on more features later on according to your needs

 * Click **Save**

+* Close **Persistent Storage** window

 ---
 Next: [Applications >>](apps.html)